Supports standard Internet mail protocolos: POP3, IMAP, SMTP; as well as Microsoft’s EWS protocol for Exchange.

 Messages out of order, or wrong message dates

-To use this setting: long press the account -> options and folders -> account options, and change the “Messages to sync” setting (formerly called “Messages per page”).
+To use this setting: long press on the account -> options and folders -> account options, and change the “Messages to sync” setting (formerly called “Messages per page”) from a number based value (like “25” or “50”) to a date range based value (like “7 days” or “14 days”).

 For migrated accounts, if you’ve uploaded your messages, some IMAP mail servers will then report the date/time when you did this as the date/time stamp for all messages.